 Asst.
 Prof. Michelle Johnson (Physical Medicine and Rehabilitation)

-Flexible tactile feedback for Bilateral Activities of Daily Living Exercise Robot (Bi-Adler): We have developed Bi-ADLER, which is a therapy robot designed to help treat neurological disorders such as stroke and cerebral palsy.
-It is specifically designed for patients with upper extremity impairments, wherein one arm is impaired and the other one has higher degree of functionality.
-The active robot arm is mainly for supporting the impaired arm and the passive arm is controlled by the patient’s unimpaired arm.
-Reach and grasp is critical for patients after a stroke to relearn both unilateral or bilateral coordination for activities.
-Non-invasive tactile sensors that are able to provide grasp force feedback without obstructing subjects ability to grasp and sense objects are needed.
-We want to develop these sensors that can integrate seamlessly with the BiADLER robot to facilitate relearning after a stroke.
+Flexible tactile feedback for Therapy Robot: We have developed several therapy robot designed to help treat neurological disorders such as stroke and cerebral palsy.
+They are often designed for patients with upper extremity impairments, wherein one arm is impaired and the other one has higher degree of functionality.
+Reach and grasp is critical for patients after brain injury to relearn both unilateral or bilateral coordination for activities.
+Non-invasive flexible tactile sensors that are able to provide touch and grasp force feedback without obstructing subjects ability to grasp and manipulate objects are needed.
+We want to develop these sensors for a set of ADL objects that can integrate seamlessly with our robot therapy robot to facilitate relearning after brain injury.

 Non-invasive Detection of Interaction Forces During Therapy